-Although creating money challenges like that can be rewarding in the end, it isn’t always practical.
-In terms of clothing, the capsule wardrobe has saved me in that regard.
-Instead of creating challenges, I’ve done my best to avoid impulse buys.
+Although creating money challenges like that can be rewarding and build discipline, it isn’t always practical.
+In terms of clothing, the capsule wardrobe has saved me.
+I’ve still done my best to avoid impulse buys though.
 This allows me to purchase the things that I really want with my hard earned money versus swindle it away.

 Here are three steps to avoid buying unnecessary things you don’t need or desire in the first place.

 Have you ever noticed how easy it is to go into the grocery store for one item and end up with a cart full of food?
 This is one reason why I use a basket instead of a pushing cart, but there still needs to be a solid method to stop this from happening altogether.
 I now make The Glorious List of everything that I want to purchase including groceries.

 Think of this as your holiday list to Santa, except in this case Santa is really you.
 Regardless this list includes food, cosmetics, clothing, books, home goods, etc. Keep this list close by, for example on your phone.
 Include both your necessities and desires to give a full perspective on all your future spendings.

 The Glorious List allows you to stay completely focused when you come across that influential store display, advertisement, commercial, YouTube video, etc.

 When shopping I’ve noticed that if I check this list before I even stand online, I usually end up putting back five or more items.
 Marketing is such a beautiful and influential thing.
 It wouldn’t be nearly as effective otherwise.